vlamacko/ppmp/README.md

 This module has been created as a tool for an undergraduate 4 week project about predicting dynamics in modular protein structures.
-It was conducted by 5 student of Engineering Mathematics at University of Bristol.
+It was conducted by 5 students of Engineering Mathematics at University of Bristol.
 The project report `/docs/protein-dynamics-report.pdf` can be used as an additional documentation.

 ## Progress